-The new instrument parametrization, including instrument-specific spectral broadening and the parameter PDFs resulting from the MCMC-based calibration evaluation evaluation evaluation we enable us to derive OPC size distributions, now permits to derive size distributions from OPC measurements in a self-consistent way.
-Propagating the parameter uncertainties yields improved estimates for the corresponding size distribution uncertainties for arbitrary ambient acrosol.
+The new instrument parametrization, including instrument-specific spectral signal broadening and the parameter PDFs resulting from the MCMC-based calibration evaluation, now permits to derive size distributions from OPC measurements in a self-consistent way.
+Propagating the parameter uncertainties yields improved estimates for the corresponding size distribution uncertainties.
 Figure 3 illustrates a possible workflow within the proposed framework to go from measured OPC count histogram data to PDFs in size distribution solutions.
 Similar to what has been proposed by Fiebig et al. (2005) the basic idea is to start with random Monte Carlo samples drawn from the model parameter PDFs and a set of possible theoretical particle diameter to scattering cross-section relationships $\{C{scat,\vartheta}(D)\}$, e.g. given by the likely range of aerosol particle complex refractive indices, their shape and orientation2.
-In addition, a random relative shift from the chosen $C{scat,\vartheta}(D)$ is picked according to its possible systematic deviation from the real relationship potential (time-dependent) systematic deviation, e.g. induced by light source intensity fluctuations.
-This relative shift is drawn from the PDF Gaussian PDF $\mathcal{N}(1, \sigma{\varepsilon}^2)$ parametrized by σ{ε} , which is derived as part of the calibration evaluation.
-With the resulting diameter to scattering cross-section relation (shifted) $C{scat,\vartheta,\varepsilon}(D)$ and the instrument parameter tuple (b,m,c) the set of OPC kernel functions $\{\kappa_i(D)\}\$ can be calculated following Eq.
+In addition, a random relative shift from the chosen $C{scat,\vartheta}(D)$ is picked according to its potential (time-dependent) systematic deviation, e.g. induced by light source intensity fluctuations.
+This relative shift is drawn from the Gaussian PDF $\mathcal{N}(1, \sigma{\varepsilon}^2)$ parametrized by σ{ε} , which is derived as part of the calibration evaluation.
+With the resulting (shifted) $C{scat,\vartheta,\varepsilon}(D)$ and the instrument parameter tuple (b,m,c) the set of OPC kernel functions $\{\kappa_i(D)\}$ can be calculated following Eq.
 (4).
-By adjusting the acrosol size distribution under Given this set of bin kernel functions to minimize the deviation between model and measured histograms given the measurement uncertainties the the aerosol size distribution F(D) is adjusted such that the (uncertainty-weighted) deviations between modeled and measured bin counts are minimized.
-The result is then either one best solution for the size distribution F(D) or an ensemble of possible solutions for each iteration, depending on the respective inversion algorithm (see e.g. Kandlikar and Ramachandran, 1999; Fiebig et al., 2005, and the references herein).
-By repeating this procedure multiple times one finally acquires a collective PDF for solution ensemble, representing members of the size distribution solutions solution PDF, considering all uncertainties in instrument specific parameters and the theoretical diameter to scattering cross-section relationships.
+Given this set of bin kernel functions the aerosol size distribution F(D) is adjusted such that the (uncertainty-weighted) deviations between modeled and measured bin counts are minimized.
+The result is then either one best solution for F(D) or an ensemble of possible solutions for each iteration, depending on the respective inversion algorithm (see e.g. Kandlikar and Ramachandran, 1999; Fiebig et al., 2005, and the references herein).
+By repeating this procedure multiple times one finally acquires a collective solution ensemble, representing members of the size distribution solution PDF, considering all uncertainties in instrument specific parameters and the theoretical diameter to scattering cross-section relationships.
 In this work (see Sect.
-4) we use a parametrized size distribution and, again, a MCMC method to obtain corresponding parameter PDFs for the inversion.
-The corresponding size distribution parameter solutions obtained for each Monte Carlo iteration , which are then merged into a final size distribution parameter PDFs solution ensemble.
+4) we use a parametrized size distribution and, again, a MCMC method for the inversion.
+The corresponding size distribution parameter solutions obtained for each Monte Carlo iteration are merged into a final size distribution parameter solution ensemble.